Just how healthy is your marketing production capacity?

 Does simply recruiting a bigger, centrally-located team shield you from production bottlenecks?
 Not necessarily.
 For one thing, demands on content production staff do not just come from the marketing department.
 Requests linked to internal communications, recruitment, product information, or customer services to name just a few, can all amount to a significant added burden.
 Meanwhile, you need a steady flow of content, optimized for specific channels, in order to maintain customer engagement levels.
 No matter how well-staffed your team, demand almost always has a habit of outstripping capacity.

 Businesses across the globe are reporting significant skills shortages, and technically proficient, creative staff can be especially hard to find.

 Even if your budget allows you to hire your way out of a content production crisis, finding the right recruits can be a big challenge.
 While you’re understaffed, production backlogs are only going to mount up.

 Production limitations at branch level

 In theory, delegating the production of marketing material to local teams offers two big advantages.
-In-the-field regional marketers know their audiences better than anyone, and are best placed to adapt content to make it as relevant as possible.
+In-the-field regional marketers know their audiences better than anyone and are best placed to adapt content to make it as relevant as possible.
 It also follows that by passing tasks down the line, you can also relieve pressure on central production departments.

-But in practice, there will not always be the technical capabilities available at local level to make this happen.
+But in practice, there will not always be the technical capabilities available at a local level to make this happen.
 Branch employees are happy to ‘have a go’ at creating local campaigns, but you can never be sure that the end results are going to be totally on-brand.
-It means material has to be passed back up the line for central input and review: hardly 100% efficient!
+It means the material has to be passed back up the line for central input and review: hardly 100% efficient!